ros2/turtlebot2_demo/README.md

-This repository will contain the code and supporting files to run TurtleBot 2 demos using ROS 2.
+This repository contains the code and supporting files to run TurtleBot 2 demos using ROS 2.
+Due to reliance on existing Linux-only code and dependencies, these demos are intended for use only on Linux (that could change in the future).

 # Installation